 Programs for in-plant monitoring of uranium consist mainly of airborne and surface contamination surveys and dose rate surveys.
-The general and specific performance criteria for the instrumentation needed to conduct these programs are described in ANSI N317-1991, Performance Criteria for Instrumentation Used for In-Plant Plutonium Monitoring (ANSI, 1991).
-Performance specifications are also given in ANSI N323-1993, Radiation Protection Instrumentation Test and Calibration (ANSI 1993), ANSI N42.17A, Performance Specifications for Health Physics Instrumentation - Portable Instrumentation for Use in Normal Environmental Conditions (ANSI 1988), and ANSI N42.17C-1989, Performance Specifications for Health Physics Instrumentation - Portable Instrumentation for Use in Extreme Environmental Conditions (ANSI 1987a) for portable radiological control instrumentation and IEC Publication 325, Alpha, Beta, and Alpha-Beta Contamination Meters and Monitors (IEC 1981) for alpha and beta contamination meters and monitors.
-Criteria for air monitoring instrumentation are provided in ANSI/HPS N13.1-1999, Sampling and Monitoring Releases of Airborne Radioactive Substances from the Stacks and Ducts of Nuclear Facilities (ANSI/HPS 1999b), IEC Publication 761-2, Equipment for Continuously Monitoring Radioactivity in Gaseous Effluents (IEC 1983), and ANSI N42.17B-1989, Performance Specifications for Health Physics Instrumentation - Occupational Airborne Radioactivity Monitoring Instrumentation (ANSI 1989).
-Criticality alarm systems are discussed in ANSI/ANS 8.3-1997, Criticality Accident Alarm System (ANSI/ANS 1997).
+The general and specific performance criteria for the instrumentation needed to conduct these programs are described in ANSI N317-1980, Performance Criteria for Instrumentation Used for In-Plant Plutonium Monitoring (1980).
+Performance specifications are also given in IEEE/ANSI N323AB-2013 (2014a), Radiation Protection Instrumentation Test and Calibration, Portable Survey Instruments; IEEE/ANSI N42.17A-2003, Performance Specifications for Health Physics Instrumentation - Portable Instrumentation for Use in Normal Environmental Conditions (2004a); IEEE/ANSI N42.17C-1989, Performance Specifications for Health Physics Instrumentation - Portable Instrumentation for Use in Extreme Environmental Conditions for portable radiological control instrumentation (1990b); and IEC Publication 60325:2002, Radiation Protection Instrumentation - Alpha, beta and alpha/beta (beta energy >60 keV) contamination meters and monitors (2002b), for alpha and beta contamination meters and monitors.
+Criteria for air monitoring instrumentation are provided in ANSI/HPS N13.1-2011, Sampling and Monitoring Releases of Airborne Radioactive Substances from the Stacks and Ducts of Nuclear Facilities

+(2011a); IEC Publication 60761, Equipment for Continuously Monitoring Radioactivity in Gaseous Effluents (2002a); and ANSI N42.17B-1989, Performance Specifications for Health Physics Instrumentation - Occupational Airborne Radioactivity Monitoring Instrumentation (1990a).
+Criticality alarm systems are discussed in ANSI/ANS 8.3-1997, Criticality Accident Alarm System (1997).
 The criteria discussed in the following sections are specified in these standards as referenced.